chuckstack/introduction/README.md

 - [Incus](https://linuxcontainers.org/incus/docs/main/) (virtualization) - container and VM tool to enable sub-organizations to innovate and deploy applications.
 Best virtualization tool that starts simple and scales to enterprise levels.
 - [PostgreSQL](https://www.postgresql.org/) (data) - best tool for managing "data" - database with best performance and enterprise features.
 - [PostgREST](https://postgrest.org/) (API) - PostgreSQL tool for exposing an OpenAPI compliant REST interface directly out of your database.
+- [dbt](https://www.getdbt.com/) (ETL) - tool to transform transactional data into a form than can be consumed by BI or AI or ...
 - [PostgresML](https://postgresml.org/) (AI) - PostgreSQL tool for AI training and inferencing directly out of your database.
 - [Ollama](https://ollama.com/) (AI) - AI tool for running generative AI (LLM) models locally.
 - [LangChain](https://www.langchain.com/) (AI) - high-level Python framework for programmatically interacting with AI (LLM) models.